 Meeting with Juliette Katz

-Taking care of yourself on the inside to shine on the outside, what if this was the secret to happiness?
+What if taking care of yourself on the inside was the secret to happiness?

-Using good cosmetic products to have beautiful skin is good.
-Putting a positive spin on it is even better.
-Taking care of yourselfis not only about putting on a cream to reduce your dark circles or using a serum to tighten your dilated pores.
+Using good cosmetics for beautiful skin is great.
+Putting a positive intention behind it is even better.
+Taking care of yourselfisn't just about putting on a cream to reduce dark circles or using a serum to tighten dilated pores.
 It's also about highlighting areas of clarity on your face or feeling the softness of your skin under your fingers.
-Feeling beautiful and well in your body or in your skin is to like yourself as a whole and to appreciate why you do what you do every day.
+Feeling beautiful and at ease in your body or in your skin means loving yourself as a whole, and appreciating why you do what you do every day.

-Opting for a healthy diet, practicing a regular sport activity, having a responsible and sustainable lifestyle, respecting nature and especially yourself, will perhaps be the keys that will tick the boxes towards your inner and outer well-being.
-We met Juliette, who tells us today about her daily habits that make her feel good.
-Juliette, better known as " Coucou les girls " on her Instagram account and YouTube channel, singer, actress and model, inspires positivity, wellness and self-love with self-deprecating, humorous content that feels good to the heart and body!
+Opting for a healthy diet, practicing regular exercise and living a responsible, sustainable lifestyle that respects nature and, above all, yourself, could be the keys to ticking the boxes towards your inner and outer well-being.
+We caught up with Juliette, who tells us today about her daily habits that make her feel good.
+Juliette, better known as " Coucou les girls " on her Instagram account and YouTube channel, singer, actress and model, inspires positivity, well-being and self-love with self-deprecating, humorous content that's good for the heart and body!

-What we like about Juliette is that she is without fuss!
-Her job, her daily life, her life as a young mother, her couple, she shares her life without filter and with a lot of humor and love...
-Simply life!
+What we love about Juliette is her no-nonsense approach!
+Her job, her day-to-day life, her life as a young mother, her relationship - she shares her life with no filter, and with lots of humor and love...
+Quite simply, life!

 Your morning and evening routine?
 Your beauty secret?

-I have a morning routine that is not dreamy, but true: my son coming into bed to give me a big hug (or rather, walk on me) and my lover watching.
-A small coffee with oat milk for 10 minutes in the quiet.
-I continue with my son: breakfast and games.
-When he leaves for daycare, I put a spritz of hydrolat on my face for a freshness/to wake me up and also for the benefits and I follow with my face routine: serum cream eye contour and spf.
-In the evening, I clean my face, shower and use the same products as in the morning (or almost) and go watch a series in bed!
+I have a morning routine that doesn't make you dream, but it's true: my son comes into bed to give me a big cuddle (or rather, to walk all over me) and my lover keeps an eye on me.
+Coffee with oat milk for 10 minutes in the quiet.
+Then it's on to breakfast and playtime with my son.
+When he leaves for nursery school, I spritz my face with hydrolat for a burst of freshness/to wake me up and also for its benefits, and follow with my face routine: serum, eye contour cream and spf.
+In the evening, I cleanse my face, shower and use the same products as in the morning (or almost) and go watch a series in bed!

 How do you like to take care of yourself?

 Honestly, it depends on the day and the period.
-Sometimes I forget myself completely (especially when my son is at home) but otherwise I like to do masks, put tons of creams on my body, eat well and work out (When I think about it...
-That is to say not often!)
-I like to go get my nails done, and get a massage once a month (my little luxury since I became a mom).
+Sometimes I forget all about myself (especially when my son's at home), but otherwise I like to do face masks, put tons of creams on my body, eat well and work out (come to think of it... which isn't often!).
+I like to get my nails done, and get a massage once a month (my little luxury since I became a mom).

 What sport/activity makes you feel good?

-The Aqua Bike at Aqua By !
-I haven't been there in a few months but; it's my goal for the fall: to go twice a week.
-It's hard, but I love the feeling once the session is over.
+Aqua Bike at Aqua By!
+I haven't been there in a few months, but it's my goal for the new school year: to go twice a week.
+It's hard, but I love the feeling once the session's over.

 The look you feel good in?

 Honestly?
-In my pajamas!
-At least in "home clothes", I am super comfortable.
-When I decide to dress up a bit, I love to wear jumpsuits.
+In my pyjamas!
+At least in "home clothes", I'm super comfortable.
+When I decide to dress up a bit, I love wearing jumpsuits.
 Especially those from Almé.

 A comforting meal?
 Who cooks at home?

-A ramen or anything similar to Japanese food (not the sushi we have in France).
-It's my keum who mainly cooks.
+A ramen or anything that resembles Japanese cuisine (not the sushi we have in France).
+My keum does most of the cooking.

 A recipe to share?

-Simple and so good: freshly cut watermelon, a little mint and grilled halloumi, it's a treat!
+So simple and so good: freshly cut watermelon, a little mint and grilled halloumi, it's a real treat!

 It's not a thing but rather a person: my son.
-I know it's nian nian, but it's that he brings me so much love (there's my boyfriend too, I have to say it otherwise I'll get yelled at).
+It's nian nian I know, but it's that he brings me so much love (there's my boyfriend too, I have to say it or I'll get yelled at).

 The mantra that means the most to you?

 I don't have a mantra as such.
-I trust my intuition.
+I trust my intuitions.

 Your anti-depression remedy?